goatshriek/stumpless/docs/examples/chain/README.md

 ## Nesting Chains
-Chains also allow us to create hierarchical logging structures, similar to those that other frameworks provide.
+Chains also allow us to create hierarchical logging structures.
 To do this, we add chains to other chains, applying filters along the way to control message flow down to lower levels.

 To show this, we'll create two more chains.
 First, an error chain that will send high-level errors to stderr, as well as to a log buffer where we can